 Note: Due to current circumstances, returned checks may increase due to your vendors' potentially closed businesses and reduced business hours.
 We highly suggest contacting your vendors to ensure they will be receiving mail, before sending paper checks.
 This is a great time to get all your vendors setup for ePayments!

-If a check sent by Bill.com is unable to be delivered via USPS, it is mailed back to our offices and destroyed, and we notify your payer and admin via email, as well as add a to do list notification.
+If a check sent by Bill.com is unable to be delivered via USPS, it is mailed back to our offices and destroyed, and we notify your payer and admin via email, as well as add a notification banner to your Payments out page.
+Click the link in the banner to view your returned checks.

 There can be a number of reasons why checks are returned.
 The most common ones are as follows: